AmpersandJS/ampersand-model/README.md

 ## Caveats

-This code is currently in use in production for And Bang (https://andbang.com).
-However...
+- Because it's not based on Backbone's Model prototype adding initted models to a collection will not work as expected because Backbone checks to see if the incoming model is an `instancof Model` which it will never be since it's not inheriting from Backbone's models.
+So, it require some minor tweaking of Backbone's collection code.

-- There's probably still bugs.
+- There are probably still plenty of bugs.
 Please use carefully.
 - Needs better docs/more tests.